Environment and post-processing¶

 The WorldEnvironment node can be added to any scene, but only one can exist per active scene tree.
 Adding more than one will result in a warning.

 Any Environment added has higher priority than the default Environment (explained below).
 This means it can be overridden on a per-scene basis, which makes it quite useful.

 A default environment can be set, which acts as a fallback when no Environment was set to a Camera or WorldEnvironment.
 Just head to Project Settings -> Rendering -> Environment:

 New projects created from the Project Manager come with a default environment

 default_env.tres).
 If one needs to be created, save it to disk before

 Following is a detailed description of all environment options and how they are intended to be used.

-The Background section contains settings on how to fill the background (parts of the screen where objects where not drawn).
-In Godot 3.0, the background not only serves the purpose of displaying an image or color, it can change how objects are affected by ambient and reflected light.
+The Background section contains settings on how to fill the background (parts of the screen where objects were not drawn).
+In Godot 3.0, the background not only serves the purpose of displaying an image or color, it can also change how objects are affected by ambient and reflected light.